kherrick/news-summary/README.md

 # [News Summary](https://kherrick.github.io/news-summary/)

-## Technology and Software Updates
+## Technology and Software Developments

-* [Released KC3 v0.1.16](https://www.kmx.io/blog/released-kc3-v0.1.16) - A new version of the KC3 application has been released, packed with improvements and updates.

-* [The HTML Elements Time Forgot](https://htmhell.dev/adventcalendar/2025/22/) - A deep dive into lesser-known HTML elements that offer functionality most developers might not be aware of.

-* [Gleam v1.14 - the happy holidays release 2025](https://gleam.run/news/the-happy-holidays-2025-release/) - Introducing the latest version of the Gleam programming language with holiday-inspired updates.

-* [Announcing rules_img: a faster path to container images in Bazel](https://tweag.io/blog/2025-12-18-rules_img/) - Introducing `rules_img`, a new method for creating container images more efficiently in Bazel.

-* [Ruby 4.0.0 Released](https://www.ruby-lang.org/en/news/2025/12/25/ruby-4-0-0-released/) - The latest version of the Ruby programming language has been officially released with notable new features.
+* [Gmail Users May Soon Be Able To Change Their Email Address and Keep the Old One](https://it.slashdot.org/story/25/12/26/0155213/gmail-users-may-soon-be-able-to-change-their-email-address-and-keep-the-old-one?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) - A potential new feature for Gmail users, allowing them to alter their email addresses while retaining access to their previous ones, could streamline updates and improve usability in digital communications.

-* [phoenix - A modern X server written from scratch in Zig](https://git.dec05eba.com/phoenix/about/) - A modern take on designing an X server, built entirely with the Zig programming language.
+* [Phoenix: A modern X server written from scratch in Zig](https://git.dec05eba.com/phoenix/about/) - A new X server entirely written in the Zig programming language, promising modernized foundations for graphical computing environments.

-## Cybersecurity Insights

-* [Fake MAS Windows Activation Domain Used To Spread PowerShell Malware](https://it.slashdot.org/story/25/12/25/2058205/fake-mas-windows-activation-domain-used-to-spread-powershell-malware?utm_source=rss1.0mainlinkanon&utm_medium=feed) - New threats emerge as attackers utilize a fake Windows activation domain to deploy malware via PowerShell.

-* [LangGrinch hits LangChain Core](https://cyata.ai/blog/langgrinch-langchain-core-cve-2025-68664/) - A new vulnerability has affected LangChain Core, leaving data secrets exposed.

-* [Microsoft Is Finally Killing RC4](https://www.schneier.com/blog/archives/2025/12/microsoft-is-finally-killing-rc4.html) - Microsoft is officially retiring the outdated RC4 encryption algorithm.

-* [Quantum Error Correction Goes FOOM](https://algassert.com/post/2503) - Advancements in quantum error correction continue to move forward with significant progress.

-* [Python 3.15’s interpreter for Windows x86-64 should hopefully be 15% faster](https://fidget-spinner.github.io/posts/no-longer-sorry.html) - The performance of Python 3.15's interpreter has seen a 15% improvement for Windows x86-64.

-* [CSRF protection without tokens or hidden form fields](https://blog.miguelgrinberg.com/post/csrf-protection-without-tokens-or-hidden-form-fields) - A novel approach avoids hidden form fields and tokens for securing web forms.

-## Notable Scientific and Technological Achievements
+## Groundbreaking Research and Science

 * [Alzheimer’s disease can be reversed in animal models?
-Study](https://case.edu/news/new-study-shows-alzheimers-disease-can-be-reversed-achieve-full-neurological-recovery-not-just-prevented-or-slowed-animal-models) - Research suggests Alzheimer's disease may be reversible in animal models, signifying potential breakthroughs in treatment.
+Study](https://case.edu/news/new-study-shows-alzheimers-disease-can-be-reversed-achieve-full-neurological-recovery-not-just-prevented-or-slowed-animal-models) - A breakthrough study reveals the potential to reverse Alzheimer’s disease in animal models, showcasing progress in the fight against this debilitating condition.

-* [NASA Will Soon Find Out If the Perseverance Rover Can Really Persevere On Mars](https://science.slashdot.org/story/25/12/24/2116243/nasa-will-soon-find-out-if-the-perseverance-rover-can-really-persevere-on-mars?utm_source=rss1.0mainlinkanon&utm_medium=feed) - NASA is set to determine the long-term durability of its Mars rover, Perseverance.
+* [NASA Will Soon Find Out If the Perseverance Rover Can Really Persevere On Mars](https://science.slashdot.org/story/25/12/24/2116243/nasa-will-soon-find-out-if-the-perseverance-rover-can-really-persevere-on-mars?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) - NASA prepares to test the resilience of the Perseverance Rover in tackling the harsh Martian environment during its extended mission operations.

-* [The Secret Life of Moles: What They’re Really Up to Underground](https://soylentnews.org/article.pl?sid=25/12/20/1428203&amp;from=rss) - A surprising glimpse at the hidden behaviors and ecological impact of moles.
+## Corporate and Economic Dynamics

+* [Nvidia Buying Groq's Assets For $20 Billion in Its Largest Deal on Record](https://slashdot.org/story/25/12/25/152201/nvidia-buying-groqs-assets-for-20-billion-in-its-largest-deal-on-record?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) - Nvidia announces a record-breaking acquisition of Groq's assets for $20 billion, strengthening its position in the technology industry.

+## Cultural and Societal Insights

+* [We invited a man into our home at Christmas and he stayed with us for 45 years](https://www.bbc.co.uk/news/articles/cdxwllqz1l0o) - A heartwarming account of a family that took in a stranger on Christmas, leading to a unique and enduring relationship spanning decades.

-* [Titan’s Slushy Oceans](https://soylentnews.org/article.pl?sid=25/12/21/0921233&amp;from=rss) - New research delves into the slushy oceans beneath Titan's icy crust.
+* [Research Explores the Indigenous Origins of the Hammock](https://soylentnews.org/article.pl?sid=25/12/22/1741226&amp;from=rss) - New research delves into the historical and cultural significance of hammocks, tracing their development back to Indigenous communities.

+## Tech Industry Challenges and Controversies

+* [Fake MAS Windows Activation Domain Used To Spread PowerShell Malware](https://it.slashdot.org/story/25/12/25/2058205/fake-mas-windows-activation-domain-used-to-spread-powershell-malware?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) - A fake Microsoft Activation Server (MAS) domain was used as a channel for distributing malicious PowerShell scripts, raising cybersecurity concerns.

+* [New UEFI Flaw Enables Pre-Boot Attacks on Motherboards From Gigabyte, MSI, ASUS, ASRock](https://soylentnews.org/article.pl?sid=25/12/21/0918231&amp;from=rss) - Researchers reveal a new UEFI vulnerability that could allow cybercriminals to execute pre-boot attacks on popular motherboard brands, posing significant security risks.

-## Cultural and Social Issues
+## Creative Explorations and Innovative Ideas

-* [Trump Signs Executive Order Reclassifying Cannabis, Opening Door to Broader Weed Access](https://soylentnews.org/article.pl?sid=25/12/22/1755209&amp;from=rss) - A major step by the U.S. government to loosen restrictions on cannabis.

-* [Chinese Social Media Users Criticize Authorities in Rare Sign of Dissent](https://tech.slashdot.org/story/25/12/25/1632226/chinese-social-media-users-criticize-authorities-in-rare-sign-of-dissent?utm_source=rss1.0mainlinkanon&utm_medium=feed) - An unprecedented display of public dissent emerges on Chinese social media platforms.

-* [Why I Quit Streaming And Got Back Into Cassettes](https://news.slashdot.org/story/25/12/24/219224/why-i-quit-streaming-and-got-back-into-cassettes?utm_source=rss1.0mainlinkanon&utm_medium=feed) - A piece reflecting on a shift from digital to analog music formats for a more personal touch.

-* [Danish Postal Service to Stop Delivering Letters After 400 Years](https://soylentnews.org/article.pl?sid=25/12/22/1751236&amp;from=rss) - A historic decision by Denmark's postal service to cease letter deliveries after serving for centuries.
+* [One formula that demystifies 3D graphics](https://www.youtube.com/watch?v=qjWkNZ0SXfo) - An insightful exploration into the mathematical principles that simplify the complexities of 3D graphics in computing.

+* [doubly dual shuffles](https://dotat.at/@/2025-12-25-shuffle.html) - An intriguing take on the concept of doubly dual shuffles, showcasing mathematical elegance and creativity.

 ---